I’ve streamed hundreds of hours of video gaming on my Youtube channel, and I’ve noticed that viewers fall into a few basic categories.

 - Splainer – Isn’t as obvious as a Hater or a Misogynist, because the seem nice enough at first.
 But there’s an undertone of bullying or condescension to their “helpful” comments, and they will often try to dominate the chat room like a Me Monster.
-Splainers join a livestream titled something like “Skyrim episode 92” and explain how to play the game (despite the fact that I’ve obviously been playing for at least 92 livestreams); tell me what weapons and armor I should use, while totally ignoring my build, play style, difficulty level and/or the needs of the current mission; and give spoilers, such as discussing rare artifacts or plot twists, which 999 out of 1000 I’ve already collected or experienced anyway.
+Splainers join a livestream titled something like “Skyrim episode 92” to explain how the game is played (despite the fact that I’ve obviously been playing for at least 92 livestreams); tell me what weapons and armor I should use while totally ignoring my build, play style, difficulty level and/or the needs of the current mission; and give spoilers, such as discussing rare artifacts or plot twists, which 999 times out of 1000 I’ve already collected or experienced anyway.

 If you’re just getting started or considering livestreaming, try not to be discouraged.
 Fortunately, the Good far outnumber the Bad and the Ugly.